bhirbec/betas/README.md

   --db-path=DB_PATH     Path to the PyTables file --start-date=START_DATE
                         Download history as of this date (yyyy-mm-dd).
-It has no effect if the database already exists --end-date=END_DATE   Download history up to this date (yyyy-mm-dd).
+It has no effect if the database already exists (default 2010-01-01) --end-date=END_DATE   Download history up to this date (yyyy-mm-dd).
 Default to the current date
   --destroy             Destroy the PyTables file which forces all the stocks